 Dear Teachers,

 As a parent, I've been on the receiving end of pleas from my children to buy one hot toy or another as prices started to soar.
 It's frustrating.
 And I'm sure you hear the same sentiments in your classroom, as some children get these trendy items and others don't.
 That's why this month, we decided to explore the rise and fall of Rainbow Loom, a toy your students no doubt remember.
-Our hope is that the story will lead to discussions about value, the wisdom of following crowds, and what it means for something to be "worth it."
+Our hope is that the cover story will lead to discussions about value, the wisdom of following crowds, and what it means for something to be "worth it."

 Wishing you a happy, healthy holiday season,

 Jean

-FEACHER'S GUIDE
+TEACHER'S GUIDE

 VOL. 4, NO. 4 DECEMBER 2017

 From the Editor: Thanks to the PwC Charitable Foundation, TIME for Kids is pleased to offer teachers, students, and their families a monthly financial-literacy magazine. -Andrea Delbanco, Editorial Director, TIME Education

 FINANCIAL LITERACY FOR KID

 Teaching the cover story TOY STORY

 SUMMARY

 TIME

 KiDS

 The cover story traces the rise in popularity of a hot toy and the factors that led to its decrease in popularity.

 TEACHING TIPS

 Before Reading Make Connections

-• Ask: Have you ever begged your parents to buy you a popular toy?
+Ask: What toy did you absolutely have to own when you were younger?
 Why did you want it?
-Is it still popular?
+Is it still popular today?

 Build Comprehension Read for Details

 Read the story with your class.
-Ask: What factors helped to make Rainbow Loom so popular? (online buzz, wordof-mouth, the right combination of supply and demand) How were online buzz and word-of-mouth generated?
+Ask: What factors fueled Rainbow Loom's popularity? (online buzz, word-ofmouth, the right mix of supply and demand) How were online buzz and word-of-mouth generated?
 (Videos of Ng's daughters weaving bracelets went viral.
 Stores offered bracelet-making classes.)
-What caused the craze to fade?
-(Copycat looms sprang up.)
+What caused the craze to collapse?
+(Copycats entered the market.)

 Build Vocabulary Define Words in Context

 • Read the definition of supply and demand aloud.
 Then read the paragraphs that describe how this economic principle works.
 Ask: Why

 FINANCIAL-LITERACY STANDARDS ADDRESSED Grades K-12

 II.
 Buying Goods and Services

 might people pay more for a popular product when supply is low?
 Why do prices fall when demand decreases?

 Start a Discussion Critical Thinking

-Point out the last paragraph of the second section, in which the author warns the reader not to "beg your parents to pay a lot for a hot toy!"
+Point out the last paragraph of the second section, in which the author warns the reader to "think twice about begging your parents to pay a lot for a hot toy!"
 Discuss: Do you think this is good advice?
 Why or why not?
+Who decides the value of a product: store owners or consumers?
+Explain.

 Extend Learning Identify Cause-Effect

-• Tell students to underline two principles of supply and demand in the article's last section: 1) Sometimes, demand for a toy rises and the supply doesn't keep up.
-The price can double or even triple as a result.
-2) But if supply increases or demand decreases, prices can fall just as quickly.
+Tell students to underline two principles of supply and demand in the last section of the story: 1) When demand for a toy skyrockets and supply doesn't keep up, the price can double or even triple; 2) if supply increases or demand decreases, the price can fall.
 Have students create charts illustrating these two principles.
 Ask: How does Rainbow Loom illustrate the first principle of supply and demand?
 (As demand for Rainbow Loom increased, the price rose from \$15 to \$20 and as high as \$60.)
 How does it illustrate the second principle?
-(Supply increased when copycat looms sprang up.
+(Supply increased when copycat looms entered the market.
 The craze began to fade so demand decreased, and the price fell to \$9.95.)

 COMMON CORE STATE STANDARDS ADDRESSED

-$\textbf{Grade 4} \; \text{RI.4.1, RI.4.4, RI.4.10, W.4.2, SL.4.1}$
+Grade 5 RI.5.1, RI.5.4, RI.5.10, W.5.2, SL.5.1 Grade 6 RI.6.1, RI.6.4, RI.6.10, W.6.2, SL.6.1

 TEACHER'S GUIDE

 Teaching the story FAD OF THE FUTURE?